6 Insights from Gita’s First Verse About Your Mind

 4. The Blindness of Ego

-Dhritarashtra’s real blindness is not physical—it is ego.
+Real blindness isn't physical—it's pride.—it is ego.
 Like him, we often ignore truth when it hurts our pride.

 5. The Kurukshetra Within